BenWashburn1457/seatrac_driver/README.md

     Run data_send_example in two terminals connected to each beacon.
     Demonstrates the DAT protocol.
 You will be prompted to enter a string.
 It will then send the string (up to 31 chars) to the other beacon, which will print the data recieved in it's own terminal.
+Press enter without typing a message to close the program.
 * calibration_example:
     Performs two example calibration sequences for the accelerometer and the magnetometer.
 In this example, the calibration settings are only saved to RAM